 A midfoot webbing works together with the laces to form a snug wrap around the midfoot when you lace your shoes, giving you more support.

+The Pegasus 39 has flywire lacing to really lock-in your feet.
 A generous slab of React foam in the midsole cushions the foot very well, keeping you very comfortable without feeling too soft or too firm.

-Many users have said that the pegasus 39 runs small so you may need to order a size larger.
+Many users have said that the Pegasus 39 runs small so you may need to order a size larger.

 - Spacious toe box

 - The shoe may run small so you would need to order one size up

 If you’re hard on your shoes, the Winflo 8 could be the best choice for you.

 It’s very durable, with a full sole, full-contact rubber design that forms a thick layer on the bottom of the shoe.
 There’s a separate heel crash pad and a deep groove—transition channel—down the middle which helps you to keep a natural gait even if you’re just walking.